soong-construction/dirt-rally-time-recorder/docs/configuration.md

 After a while, you will know which cars cannot be told apart by the UDP telemetry, what their in-game order is, and which one is LEFT/RIGHT.
 Note that the received signal holds for the current stage.
 A stage restart will reset signal detection.

-Caveat: User signals currently only work properly for DiRT Rally 2.0, enabling it for DiRT Rally can lead to wrong heuristics.
+Caveat: User signals only work properly for DiRT Rally 2.0, enabling it for DiRT Rally can lead to wrong heuristics.

 ### Update script removal
 `keep_update_scripts_days: 7`